OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 And as no one is going to sell your personal data behind your back, the Web UI does not require any cookie.

+### One piece of advice...
+Once you have a configuration that fits you, _**do make a backup of your SD Card**_ !
+This way, you can restore it in no time in case something goes wrong...

 ### Supplies, BOM
 - [e-ink bonnet](https://www.adafruit.com/product/4687), $19.95 (Aug-2023)
 - [Raspberry Pi Zero W](https://www.adafruit.com/product/3708), $16.00 (Aug-2023).
 This one has WiFi capabilities, it does not require an extra WiFi dongle.